 I understand that, if any information I/we have provided is found to be inaccurate, it may limit and/or eliminate the opportunity for participation in any event or activity.
-If I am participating at Philmont, Philmont Training Center, Northern Tier, Florida Sea Base, or the Summit Bechtel Reserve, I have also read and understand the supplemental risk advisories, including height and weight requirements and restrictions, and understand that the participant will not be allowed to participate in applicable high-adventure programs if those requirements are not met.
-The participant has permission to engage in all high-adventure activities described, except as specifically noted by me or the
+If I am participating at Philmont, Philmont Training Center, Northern Tier, Forida Sea Base, or the Summit Bechtel Reserve, I have also read and understand the supplemental risk advisories, including height and weight requirements and restrictions, and understand that the participant will not be allowed to participate in applicable high-adventure programs if those requirements are not met.
+The participant has permission to engage in all high-adventure activities described, except as specifically noted by me or the health-care provider.
+If the participant is under the age of 18, a parent or guardian's signature is required.

-Participant's signature: Date:

-Date: s under the age of 18)

-r example, California)

-Complete this section for youth participa Adults Authorized to Take to and From Events: ants only:

-You must designate at least one adult.
+Participant's signature: Date: Parent/guardian signature for youth:(If participant is a Date: Second parent/guardian signature for youth: Date: example, California) Complete this section for youth participa Adults Authorized to Take to and From Events: nts only: You must designate at least one adult.
 Please include a telephone number.
-Name: Name:

-Telephone: Telephone:

-Adults NOT Authorized to Take Youth To and From Events:
+Name: Name: Telephone: Telephone: Adults NOT Authorized to Take Youth To and From Events: Name: Name: Telephone: Telephone:

-Name: Name:

-Telephone: Telephone: